Top Online Psychiatric-Mental Health NP Programs (2024)

 - Prescribe psychotropic medications and other types of medications necessary for the improvement of their patients

-The psychiatric-mental health nurse practitioner field attracts about 4 percent of those studying to become nurse practitioners (American Association of Nurse Practitioners (AANP), 2018).
-The median wage for nurse practitioners falls at $107,030 with a range from $80,670 to $182,750 for nurse midwives, nurse practitioners, and nurse anesthetists (BLS, 2018).
+The psychiatric-mental health nurse practitioner field attracts about 6.5 percent of those studying to become nurse practitioners (American Association of Nurse Practitioners (AANP), 2023).
+The median wage for nurse practitioners falls at $121,610 (BLS, 2022).

 The majority of PMHNPs work in psychiatric-mental health care facilities.
 Other prominent PMHNP work environments include hospitals, treatment facilities, private practice, and schools and educational facilities.